sparksammy/GEMS-NT/README.md

 * Visual Studio 2019 w/ C#
 * [Cosmos OS Dev Tools](https://github.com/CosmosOS/Cosmos/releases)

+Required to use:
+  * VMWare.
+(Ok, it's not required, but it will most likely break your system if you don't)
+  * The VMWare image provided [Here](https://github.com/sparksammy/GEMS-NT/releases/download/0.43a/Filesystem.vmdk)

 *NOTE: Make sure you have Visual Studio closed while installing Cosmos!*

 After installed, go to Debug build settings, change build to ISO, then goto Cosmos (new), and finally then disable Debuging.